chanino/aws-lambda-embedding-server/README.md

 docker push ${REPO_URI}:latest
 ```

-If needed, create an IAM role and attach policy for Lambda execution:

-The `trust-policy.json` file in the scripts directory provides an example IAM role for Lambda execution.
-Review and adjust as needed for your environment.
+If needed, create an IAM role and attach policy for Lambda execution: These commands create an IAM role for your Lambda function and attach a basic execution role policy to it, allowing your function to log to AWS CloudWatch.
 ``` bash
 aws iam create-role --role-name lambda-execution-role \
     --assume-role-policy-document file://scripts/trust-policy.json \